aizhimou/nz-accredited-employer-inspector/docs/extension-api-ssot.md

     end
 ```

-There is no automatic lookup on page load, automatic pagination, list traversal, pre-warming, or bulk search.
+For extension page checks, there is no automatic lookup on page load, automatic pagination, list traversal, pre-warming, or bulk search.
 A single click may perform at most one INZ request.
 Every displayed employer also has a manual `Refresh from INZ` action; it uses the same per-NZBN lease and cooldown and never creates an association.

 ## 3. Platform identity